 Chattanooga has twice been named “Best Town Ever” by Outside Magazine.
 Just a 20-minute drive from downtown Chattanooga, the North Chickamauga Blue Hole is a local favorite swimming hole!
 The Blue Hole is a phenomenal way to cool off from a hot summer day in Chattanooga.
 From the parking lot, it's less than a 1-mile hike to get to the much-loved spot featuring boulders of varying sizes, perfect for jumping into the clear creek-fed water below.
 Check out Roots Rated’s North Chick Blue Hole page for directions and additional details!

-For more information on Chattanooga’s dining, shopping, and lodging options, check out the Ruby Falls plan your visit page!
+For more information on Chattanooga’s dining, shopping, and lodging options, and other fun activities check out the Ruby Falls plan your visit page!

 Dog-Friendly Places in Chattanooga You’ll Love

 Traveling with your dog?
 Check out the oodles of reasons you and your dog will love Chattanooga.Read More